SanderTheDragon/HR_Java/tools/README.md

 getset.py:
-	Usage python getset.py /path/to/java/file

 	Generate get and set methods for all private variables in file

+	Usage: `python getset.py /path/to/java/file`

 javadoc.py
-	Usage python javadoc.py /path/to/java/file

-	Generate basic javadoc comments, you still need to change the '...' into something usefull
+	Generate basic javadoc comments, you still need to change the '...' into something useful

+	Usage: `python javadoc.py /path/to/java/file`